iTwenty/personal-website/content/posts/06-swiftui-drawerview-p2/index.md

 ```

 1. Just like we did in `onChanged` modifier, we need to ensure that we use the correct source range for our drag gesture.
-2. We need to ensure that we keep isOpen and openFraction in sync, or bad things will happen.
+2. We need to ensure that we keep `isOpen` and `openFraction` in sync, or bad things will happen.

-### Opening drawer only if drag begins close to left edge
+### Open drawer only if drag begins close to left edge

 Our DrawerView implementation is almost done.
 It responds beautifully to drag gestures.
 Try performing various types of drags like small slow flicks, small fast flicks, long slow drags etc and see how the view responds naturally to all these gestures.
-One thing you might notice if drawer is in closed state -  dragging right from anywhere triggers the opening animation.
+One thing you might notice is that if drawer is in closed state, dragging right from anywhere triggers the opening animation.
 Ideally, we want to restrict it to only trigger when the drag originates near the left edge of the screen.
 This can be easily done by adding another property called `dragOpenThreshold` which is a fraction of main view's width.
-If the drag start location's X co-ordinate is less than this value, only then we start sliding the drawer in.
+If the X co-ordinate of drag's start location's is less than `mainWidth * dragOpenThreshold`, only then do we start sliding the drawer in.

 ```swift
 struct DrawerView<MainContent: View, DrawerContent: View>: View {